 - The train conductor sees 3 fools on the tracks

-Here is an example, NYC there is a 100-year-old subway tunnel.
-If it crumbles, it could cripple the northeast economy for a decade and require a heroic response.
-In less dense areas support for rebuilding failing highways to struggling big-box shopping malls to keep voters happy, or less discontent is not the way to go.
-Politically, this is the kind of win/win concept deemed “earmark” acceptable in legislative quarters and they are tragic failures of policy.
+Here is an example, NYC there are several 50- to 100-year-old subway tunnels.
+If one crumbles, it could cripple a small portion of the northeast economy for a decade and require a heroic response.
+In less dense areas in comparison, support for rebuilding failing highways to struggling big-box shopping malls is not the way to go but can keep voters happy, or less discontent.
+Politically, this is the kind of win/win ‘ do-it-anyway concept deemed the “earmark” remains acceptable in legislative quarters and they are tragic failures of policy.

 In this form of federal leadership, infrastructure failures of any kind also have to get to a critical mass of some definition.
 It might be horrifying deaths or vast losses in general revenue due to a breakdown in goods transportation, building code enforcement, unstoppable forest fires, or floods.
 The central issue is the lack of a classification to designate a line in the sand condition.
 This is the pornography of public policy – they only know it when they see it.